oidoid/nature-elsewhere/readme.md

 Listening for window size events asynchronously seems to be a common pitfall as well, which I stumbled into while working with Phaser.

-This was all quite a frustration when combined with updating all the different Phaser framework subsystems and eventually led me to pursue WebGL.
+There are many configurations that mostly work but I only found a couple that worked well.
+This was all quite a frustration when combined with synchronizing all the different Phaser framework subsystems and eventually led me to pursue WebGL.

 ### Renderer State Machine